Downtime in manufacturing: how to make it productive

 Wet pet food does not help clean a dog’s teeth quite as well as dry dog food does, and once a can has been opened, it tends to go off fairly quickly (so it can’t be stored quite as easily as dry products).

-Regardless of whether you’re a seasoned manufacturer of pet products with a stable customer base or someone hoping to break into the industry, you’ll want the right food manufacturing ERP tools manage your pet food manufacturing needs.
+Regardless of whether you’re a seasoned manufacturer of pet products with a stable customer base, someone hoping to break into the industry, or a food distributor looking to expand their market, you’ll want the right food manufacturing ERP tools to manage your pet food manufacturing needs.

-Katana’s cloud manufacturing software has already been tried and tested by businesses such as Puppy Cake.
-They used Katana to improve the efficiency of their day-to-day operations, manage their inventory with the real-time master planner, and improve their production schedule.
+Katana’s cloud inventory software has already been tried and tested by businesses such as Puppy Cake.
+They used Katana to improve the efficiency of their day-to-day operations, manage their pet food inventory with the real-time master planner, and improve their production schedule.

 You can read more about how Puppy Cake utilized Katana here.